stadt-karlsruhe/ckanext-extractor/README.rst

 :id: ID of the resource for which metadata should be extracted.

-:force: Optional boolean flag to force extraction if the resource format
+:force: Optional boolean flag to force extraction even if the resource is
-    is ignored, if the resource is unchanged, or if an extraction task has already been scheduled for that resource.
+    unchanged, or if an extraction task has already been scheduled for that resource.

 Returns a dict with the following entries: